CmdrRyder/uPrime/README.md

 ### Windows (recommended)

-Download the latest executable from:
+Download the latest executable from: https://github.com/CmdrRyder/uPrime/releases
-https://github.com/CmdrRyder/uPrime/releases

 No installation required.
+Double-click to launch.

 > Windows Defender may flag the `.exe` on first run.
 Click **More info → Run anyway**.